asjad-kashmiri/final-project-2004/README.md

 </p>
 Follow the registration instructions and you should be good to go!

-# Have Fun! and thank you for visiting this repository!
-Feel free to share!
+# Feel free to share this repository.
+Enjoy and have fun!